 Preparing for your appointment

 In most cases, SCAD is an emergency situation.
-If you experience chest pain or suspect you're having a heart attack, immediately call 911 or your local emergency number.
+If you have chest pain or think that you're having a heart attack, immediately call 911 or your local emergency number.

 - What caused my SCAD?